This is the multi-page printable view of this section. Click here to print.

 To create a project, click the Create Project button and enter the project information.

-1. Project Name: Give a name to the project.
+1. Project Name: Assign a name to the project.

-2. PM: Designate a project manager who can manage project-related information and permissions.
-Note that if you designate someone other than yourself, you will no longer be able to manage the project after creation.
+2. PM: Assign a project manager who can manage the project’s related information and permissions.
+Note that if you assign someone other than yourself, you will no longer be able to manage the project after creation.

-3. Organization: Select the organization that will carry out the project.
+3. Organization: Choose the organization that will carry out the project.

 4. Description: Enter a description of the project.

-In the View Project screen, PM or PL group users can manage project information and add CSP accounts and users to the project.
+On the Project View screen, PM or PL group users manage project information and can add CSP accounts and users to the project.

 2. Edit: Click the Edit button to modify the project’s general information.

-3. Delete: Click the Delete button to delete the project.
+3. Delete: Click the Delete button to delete this project.

-4. Users: Displays a list of users registered to the project.
+4. User: Displays a list of users registered in the project.

-5. Accounts: Displays a list of cloud accounts registered to the project.
+5. Cloud Account: Shows the list of accounts registered in the project.

 Cloud Account Management

-PM and PL group users can add new accounts to the project or delete accounts that are no longer in use.
+PM and PL group users can add new accounts to a project or delete accounts that are no longer used.

 CAM supports a keyless method to enhance security when connecting cloud accounts.
-To register an account, you need to create a new role in the AWS IAM service with the policy required by CAM.
-Follow these steps to create a role in AWS:
+To register an account, you must create a new role in the AWS IAM service with the policy required by CAM.
+You can create the role in AWS by following the steps below.

-• Click the Create button in the Access management > Roles section to go to the Create Role screen.
+• After accessing Access Management > Roles, click Create to go to the Create Role screen.

-3. Create Role > Step 1: Select a trusted entity.
-This step is where you enter CAM account information.
+3. Create Role > Step 1: Trusted Entity selection This step is for entering CAM account information.

-• Select AWS account and Another AWS account in order, and enter the CAM account ID 022499039571 in the account ID field.
+• Select AWS account and Another AWS account in order, then enter the CAM account ID 022499039571 in the account ID.

-Search for and select the relevant policy, and proceed to the next step.
+Search for the item, select the relevant policy, and proceed to the next step.

 • IAMFullAccess